Penn College Clock-hour Certificate Programs

 A student determined ineligible for aid may appeal this determination by writing to the Director of Financial Aid or his/her designee, stating the basis for the appeal.
 Exceptions may be made based on extenuating circumstances including, but not necessarily limited to, documented illness, or change of program.
 The Director or designee will inform the student in writing of the decision, specifying the conditions, if any, under which an exception has been made, or explaining the reason(s) for denying the appeal and detailing the actions necessary for the student to regain eligibility.
 A student may request a review of this decision in a meeting of the student, the Director, and the Associate Dean for Admissions and Financial Aid.

 Refunds of Financial Aid for Clock-hour Certificate Students

-If the amount of a student’s financial aid and any other payments exceeds the cost of a clock-hour program during any payment period, the student will receive a refund.
-However, refunds will not generally be mailed until at least 30 days after the start of a payment period.
-During the third payment period of the Practical Nursing Program, students with Federal Stafford Loans may not receive a refund until November.
+If the amount of a student’s financial aid and any other payments exceeds the cost of a clock-hour program during any payment period, the student will receive a refund from the Bursar's Office.
+Note that refunds will not be mailed until after the start of a payment period.
 Attendance and satisfactory academic progress will be verified before any refunds are issued.